- You Are In:

 Please call States Works Sewerage Collection Department on 01481 201018 for advice and to make the necessary arrangements.

 In an out-of-hours emergency, an additional charge will be levied.
-If a cesspit urgently needs emptying or it is overflowing outside of office hours, please contact the Fire and Rescue Service on 01481 724491
+If a cesspit urgently needs emptying or it is overflowing outside of office hours, please contact the JESCC (Joint Emergency Services Control Centre) on 01481 725111.

 Payment of Accounts